UnrealMultiple/TShockPlugin/BridgeBuilder/README.en.md

-# Bridgebuilder fast paving bridge
+# BridgeBuilder quick paving bridge

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: SOOFA, Liver Emperor Xien
+- Author: Soofa, Gan Di Xi 'en
 - - 出处: [github](https://github.com/Soof4/BridgeBuilder)
-- Pay the way to players in the parallel direction, and stop
+- Quickly pave the way in the parallel direction facing the player, and stop when touching the box.
-- It can customize bridge paving blocks, and the default configuration already has: platform, planting basin, team block
+- You can customize the paving box, and the default configuration already includes: platform, planting basin and team block.
-- Can be placed vertically
+- You can put it vertically.
-- Popular science: <> Inner must be filled, [] is selected and filled
+- Popular science: < > is required, [] is optional.
 ## Update log

 ```